Rehabilitation Programs Division

 Baby and Mother Bonding Initiative (BAMBI)

-The mission of the Texas Department of Criminal Justice Baby and Mother Bonding Initiative (BAMBI) shall be to provide the opportunity for mother and child bonding and attachment, which is important to healthy growth and development, socialization, and psychological development during the infant’s formative years, while in a safe and secure environment.
+The mission of the Texas Department of Criminal Justice Baby and Mother Bonding Initiative (BAMBI) shall be to provide an opportunity for mother and child bonding and attachment, which is important to healthy growth and development, socialization, and psychological development during the infant’s formative years, while in a safe and secure environment.

 - Increase the female offender’s self-development;